The Vegan Dinosaur

 Preheat oven to 170 degrees celsius.
 Line the baking trays with non-stick baking paper.
 Set aside.

-, almonds, sugar and coconut in a large bowl.
+Place the flour, almonds, sugar and coconut in a large bowl.

 In a small suacepan, place the agave nectar and butter and stir over low heat until the butter has fully melted.
 In a separate bowl, mix the baking soda with water then add to the agave-butter mixture.
 Remove from heat while stirring continuously until ingredients are fully incorporated then add the vanilla extract and give it a quick stir.